This story was updated at 7:44 p.m. EDT.

 But the weather outlook for Friday in Florida remains grim.
 More rain, thunderstorms and stiff winds are expected, Mission Control said.
 Forecasts for the California runway are favorable.

-NASA?s shuttle landing rules require no thunderstorms within about 30 miles (48 km) of the runaway to avoid flying through rain, which can damage an orbiter?s fragile heat shield tiles.
-Discovery is carrying a special heat shield tile with an intentional ?speed bump? as part of an unrelated experiment to study re-entry heating, mission managers said.
+NASA's shuttle landing rules require no thunderstorms within about 30 miles (48 km) of the runway to avoid flying through rain, which can damage an orbiter's fragile heat shield tiles.
+Discovery is carrying a special heat shield tile with an intentional "speed bump" as part of an unrelated experiment to study re-entry heating, mission managers said.

 Cargo run complete

 Discovery astronauts launched late Aug.
 28 to deliver about 18,548 pounds (8,413 kg) of food, science equipment and other vital supplies to the space station.
 They performed three spacewalks to replace a massive coolant tank and replaced one member of the station's six-person crew.
 The big-ticket items on Discovery's delivery list were an air-scrubbing device, a pair of sophisticated science racks, a new astronaut bedroom and a treadmill named after TV comedian Stephen Colbert.

 Colbert won an online poll to have a new space station room named after him earlier this year, but NASA gave him the treadmill — known as the Combined Operational LoadBearing External Resistance Treadmill — instead.
 The agency named the new room Tranquility after the Apollo 11 moon base.